ankumar/architecture/README.md

 ### > Data & Quality - Modeling Business
 ### 4. Learning
 ### > [Pattern - Technology & Business w/ Amazon CTO Werner Vogels](https://queue.acm.org/detail.cfm?id=1142065)
-"Hi Werner, I was wondering... what advice would you offer to somebody who'd like to be a CTO someday?
+Hi Werner, I was wondering... what advice would you offer to somebody who'd like to be a CTO someday?
 Especially for the younger folks, what should one know or how should one prepare themselves for their future?
-Appreciate you taking the time to read this.

-in one tweet?
+Appreciate you taking the time to read this. in one tweet?
 1) if you want to be a VP of Engineering focus on teams and people and how to make them succesfull 2) wanna be a CTO?
 Simplify.
-Focus on the business, what is the simplest, most robust Tech/Ops that makes the business succeed."
+Focus on the business, what is the simplest, most robust Tech/Ops that makes the business succeed.
 ### > [Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md)

 ## 1. Modeling Services